broadinstitute/gtex-viz/README.md

 ---

 ## <a name="gene-eqtl-visualizer"></a>GTEx Gene-eQTL Visualizer
-GTEx Gene-eQTL Visualizer displays the single-tissue eQTLs for a query gene in a bubble heatmap--the rows are tissues in alphabetical order, columns are variants sorted by genomic location, and bubbles represent the eQTLs with color and size scaled by the normalized effect size (NES) and p-value, respectively.
+GTEx Gene-eQTL Visualizer displays single-tissue eQTLs of a gene in a bubble heatmap--the rows are tissues in alphabetical order, and columns are variants sorted by genomic location.
+The color and size of the bubbles are scaled by the normalized effect size (NES) and p-value of the eQTLs.
 Only tissues with significant eQTLs associated with the query gene are reported and rendered.
-The pairwise linkage disequilibrium (LD) values of the variants are aligned and displayed below the bubble heatmap columns.
+The pairwise linkage disequilibrium (LD) values of the variants are also displayed and aligned below the bubble heatmap columns.

 [Portal Link](https://gtexportal.org/home/bubbleHeatmapPage/ACTN3)